Ascendstarcel/Hunting-with-KQL/README.md

 - Zero-day vulnerability Advisories

 ## Contact

-For questions or collaboration inquiries, please contact me @ [https://www.linkedin.com/in/sunstarpandey/]
+For questions or collaboration inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/sunstarpandey/)